Resources for Belly Dance Costume Making

 Tip - if you don't want to sew!

-If you don't want to make your whole costume from scratch, L Rose Designs makes elegant skirts and tops in velvet and lycra which are ideal as a costume base for you to decorate.
+If you don't want to make your whole costume from scratch, L Rose Designs makes elegant skirts and tops in plain velvets and lycras, which are ideal as a costume base for you to decorate.

 Tip - if you don't want to bead!

-It's one thing to cut and sew the basic costume - the major work is in the embellishment.
-If the thought of hours of beading scares you, then let fashion can be your saviour - because the modern trend in Egypt is to cut down on the beading, and use a luxury fabric (usually patterned) instead.
+It's one thing to cut and sew the material into a costume - the major work is in the embellishment.
+If the thought of hours of beading scares you, then let fashion be your savior - because the modern trend in Egypt is to cut down on the beading, and use a patterned or luxury fabric.
+If you watched the SparklyBelly video, you'll notice that Mao used a retro print on one of her bras, and that's not unusual.